i3D-net/ONE-GameHosting-SDK/docs/integration_guide.md

 ## Adding the library to the Game

 The one/arcus folder must be copied to the project and configured for building.
-See the [Fake Game CMakeLists.txt](../one/game/CMakeLists.txt) for a cmake example and reference.
+See one/game/CMakeLists.txt for CMake reference.

 ## Using the Arcus Server API

-The following headers should be included in a complete integration:
+The following headers must be included in the game server:
 - c_api.h
 - c_error.h